tikhonova/Building_Pipelines/README.md

 ### Project Description
 <b>Goals</b>:
-<li>1.
-Analyze real messages that were sent during disaster events.</li>
+<ul>1.
+Analyze real messages that were sent during disaster events.</ul>
-<li>2.
-Create the best fitting machine learning model and build a pipeline for an API that classifies disaster messages. </li>
+<ul>2.
+Create the best fitting machine learning model and build a pipeline for an API that classifies disaster messages. </ul>
-<li>3.
-Build a web interface that would allow User to input a new message and get classification results in several categories. </li>
+<ul>3.
+Build a web interface that would allow User to input a new message and get classification results in several categories.</ul>
-<li>4.
-Have the web display visualizations of the training data.</li>
+<ul>4.
+Have the web display visualizations of the training data.</ul>

 </br><b>Dataset</b>: imported tables with messages and given categories.